 Long term storage (60 days or more) of your motorcycle will require some preventive procedures to guard against deterioration.
-After thoroughly cleaning the motorcycle, prepare for storage as follows:
+After thoroughly cleaning the motorcycle, prepare for storage as follows

-1. Drain the fuel tank, fuel lines, and carburetor float bowl(s).
+Drain the fuel tank, fuel lines, and carburetor float bowl(s)

-- Remove the empty fuel tank, pour a cup of SAE 10W30 or 20W40 motor oil in the tank, shake the tank to coat the inner surfaces thoroughly and drain off the excess oil Reinstall the tank. - 3 Remove the spark plug(s), pour about one tablespoon of SAE 10W30 or 20W40 motor oil in the spark plug hole(s) and reinstall the spark plug(s).
-Kick the engine over several times (with the ignition off) to coat the cylinder walls with oil. - Remove the drive chain.
-Thoroughly clean the chain with kerosene and lubricate it.
-Reinstall the chain or store it in a plastic bag (tied to frame for safe-keeping) - Lubricate all control cables. - 6.
-Block up the frame to raise both wheels off the ground. - 7.
-Tie a plastic bag over the exhaust pipe outlet to prevent moisture from entering.
+- Remove the empty fuel tank, pour a cup of SAE 10W30 or 20W40 motor oil in the tank, shake the tank to coat the inner surfaces thoroughly and drain off the excess oil.
+Reinstall the tank. - Remove the spark plug, pour about one tablespoon of SAE 10W30 or 20W40 motor oil in the spark plug hole and reinstall the spark plug.
+Turn the engine over several times (ground spark plug lead wires) to coat the cylinder walls with oil.

+When using the starter motor to crank the engine, remove the spark plug wires, and ground them to prevent sparking.
-- 8. If storing in a humid or salt-air atmosphere, coat all exposed metal surfaces with a light film of oil.
-Do not apply oil to any rubber parts or the seat cover

-- Remove the battery and charge it Store

-it in a dry place and recharge it once a

-month.
-Do not store the battery in an excessively warm or cold place (less than

-0°C (30°F) or more than 30°C (90°F)).
+- Remove the drive chain.
+Thoroughly clean the chain with kerosene and lubricate it Reinstall the chain or store it in a plastic bag (tied to frame for safe-keeping). - 5 Lubricate all control cables - 6 Block up the frame to raise both wheels off the ground - 7 Tie a plastic bag over the exhaust pipe outlet to prevent moisture from entering - If storing in a humid or salt-air atmosphere, coat all exposed metal surfaces with a light film of oil.
+Do not apply oil to any rubber parts or the seat cover. - Remove the battery and charge it.
+Store it in a dry place and recharge it once a month.
+Do not store the battery in an excessively warm or cold place (less than 0°C (30°F) or more than 30°C (90°F))

 EUU05800

 NOTE:

-Make any necessary repairs be motorcycle efore storing the
+Make any necessary repairs before storing the

+motorcycle